sedexch/sedexch.github.io/docs/client-container-v6/basic-concepts.md

 <a name="Permanent_Data_Storage"></a>
 ### Permanent Data Storage ("sedex-data")

-!!! info "Containers are disposable."
+!!! info "Containers are disposable"

     Containers have, by principle, a disposable character.
     This means that any data stored in the container is also deleted with the container.